-So, yes, responsiveness is better than nothing and better than an old mobile implementation.
+“So, yes, responsiveness is better than nothing and better than an old mobile implementation.
 But a separate mobile website with the same design or even a smarter solution done with other techniques would achieve the same conversion rate or better.”

 The video file loops in the background with an overlay so your landing page content can still live on top and be featured center stage.
-The full-screen video gives off an interesting living dynamic on your landing page.
+Full-screen videos create a lively dynamic on your landing page.

 “With full screen videos, you get to include more than a single image on your page, which means you get to have more than one conversion opportunity to make an impact.”

 Here’s what AutoPilot does:

-Another way to stand out is to evoke emotion.
-This landing page trend of including an evocative background image is emerging.
-It’s a way for companies to visually communicate to their visitors without taking up too much landing page real estate.
-The copy and other written content can easily glide over the background image.
+Evocative background images on landing pages, for example, are another emerging trend.
+It’s a way for companies to communicate with their visitors visually without encroaching on landing page real estate.
+The copy and other written content can appear easily over the background image.